-- Increase costing due to high-level demand.
+- Increase costs due to high-level demand.

-How does Two-Bin Kanban System Affect Inventory Management?
+How Does Two-Bin Kanban System Affect Inventory Management?

-A two-bin system’s goal is to have enough inventory to produce outputs without having too much surplus inventory continuously.
+A two-bin system's goal is to have enough inventory to produce outputs without having too much surplus inventory continuously.
 For this reason, many companies opt to only use the two-bin method for small parts needed in small quantities which they can order and receive quickly.
-Many factors can impact the order requirements to keep the Kanban system running smoothly, such as minimum orders, lot quantities and, fluctuating demand.
+Many factors can impact the order requirements to keep the Kanban system running smoothly, such as minimum orders, lot quantities, and fluctuating demand.

-What are the Metrics to Look for in a 2-Bin Kanban System?
+What Are the Metrics to Look for in a 2-Bin Kanban System?

 The value of exceptional benefits cannot be demonstrated until they show up on your balance sheet.
 The two most common metrics to look for in 2-Bin Kanban System are inventory turnover ratio and days sale of inventory.
 Both metrics point out that a faster manufacturing process generates more profit.